oblinger/spotlight-commander/README-uf.md

 UNIFORM provides for SOURCE-CODE what <br>
 YAML provides for LISTS:
 </h4>
-A human enjoyable "obvious" syntax <br>
-which maps in to JSON in the obvious way.
+A human enjoyable "obvious" syntax which maps onto JSON in the obvious way.

 <br><br>

-YAML allows one to quickly implement new information formats that are both easily authored and understood by humans, AND easy to machine process. <br>
-In a similar way, UNIFORM allows one to quickly implement new formats that also bridge human authoring/understanding with simple machine processing, but does this bridging for modern source-code-like constructs, not just lists and maps.
+YAML allows one to quickly implement new data formats that are both easily authored and understood by humans, AND easy to machine process.
+In a similar way, UNIFORM allows one to quickly implement new formal languages that are likewise easily authored, understood, and machine processing.

 #### Like YAML, UNIFORM is:

-* **LOSSLESS** -- Any source structure printed into Uniform is guaranteed to parse back into a JSON structure EQUAL to its original.
+* **LOSSLESS** -- Any source structure printed into Uniform is guaranteed to parse back onto a JSON structure EQUAL to its original.

-* **BI-DIRECTIONAL** -- Uniform expressions can be mapped losslessly into JSON, and JSON expressions also map losslessly into Uniform.
-(Indeed this bi-directional lossless mapping exists for other commong format list, RDF, Lisp sexprs, etc.)
+* **BI-DIRECTIONAL** -- Uniform expressions map losslessly onto JSON, and conversly JSON expressions also map losslessly onto Uniform.
+(Indeed bi-directional, lossless mappings exists for multiple common formats:
+  JSON, RDF, Lisp sexprs, etc.)

-* **PURELY SYNTACTIC** -- Uniform parses a generic C/Java/Python/Scala-ish language in a purely-syntactic way onto JSON.
-  (e.g. this means no specialized parsing is required for language special forms like "while", "if", "class", etc.)
+* **PURELY SYNTACTIC** -- Uniform parses a generic C/Java/Python/Scala-ish language in a langauge-independent, purely-syntactic way onto JSON.  (e.g. this means no specialized parsing is required for language special forms like "while", "if", "class", etc.)

 * **MARKDOWN-ish** -- Like both markdown and YAML, Uniform first priority is to have its constructs optimized to look simple, intuitive, and beautiful in their textual form.

 * **OBVIOUS** -- Like YAML, Uniform is "obvious".
-By viewing a handful of examples an engineer can infer the JSON mappings for complex uniform source, without need for reference documentation.
+By viewing a handful of examples, an engineer already familiar with modern programming languages, can infer the JSON mappings for complex uniform sourcecode, without need for reference documentation.

 * **VARIATIONAL** -- Like YAML, Uniform provides multiple alternate surface forms which the author can use to aid readability in specific common cases.